Minnesota

 Limitations of Liability

 Minnesota courts uphold limitations of liability.
 The Minnesota Supreme Court has consistently held that “contracting parties can by agreement limit their liability in damages to a specified amount” absent willful and wanton negligence, intentional misconduct, or fraud.
 Morgan Co. v.
 Minn.
 Mining & Mfg.
 Co., 246 N.W.2d 443, 448 (Minn.
 1976).
-Parties to sales contracts may also contractually limit or modify remedies and warranties, Minn.
+Parties to sales contracts may also contractually limit or modify remedies and warranties.
+Minn.
 Stat.
-Ann. §§ 336.2-316, 336.2-719 (West 2021), but any limitation of remedy must not be unconscionable.
+Ann. §§ 336.2-316, 336.2-719 (West 2024).
+Any limitation of remedy must not be unconscionable.
 Id. § 336.2-719(3).
 Minnesota courts consider repair and/or replacement remedies and consequential damage exclusions as discrete and independent contractual provisions.
 Int’l Fin.
 Servs.
 Inc. v.
 Franz, 534 N.W.2d 261, 267 (Minn.
 1995).
 Therefore, courts will enforce a consequential damage exclusion even if there is a failure of the limited remedy’s essential purpose.
 Id.; see also Valley Paving, Inc. v.
 Dexter & Chaney, Inc., No. C2-00-361, 2000 WL 1182800, at *4 (Minn.
 Ct.
 App.
 Aug.
 22, 2000) (stating that where one remedy fails of its essential purpose, other clauses in the contract limiting remedies remain enforceable).

 Exculpatory Clauses

 Minnesota courts enforce exculpatory clauses as long as they are unambiguous and do not release a party from liability for intentional, willful, or wanton acts.
 Yang v.
 Voyagaire Houseboats, Inc., 701 N.W.2d 783, 789 (Minn.
 2005); see also Dewitt v.
 London Rd.
 Rental Ctr., Inc., 910 N.W.2d 412, 417-18 (Minn.
 2018).
 Exculpatory clauses must not run afoul of public policy considerations.
 Schlobohm v.
 Spa Petite, Inc., 326 N.W.2d 920, 923-24 (Minn.
 1982).
 An exculpatory clause contravenes public policy when the negligence claimed is induced by the contract.
 Indep.
 Sch.
 Dist.
 No. 877 v.
 Loberg Plumbing & Heating Co., 123 N.W.2d 793, 798-99 (Minn.
 1963).
-While enforceable, Minnesota courts disfavor exculpatory clauses and will strictly construe them against the benefited party.
+While exculpatory clauses are generally enforceable, Minnesota courts disfavor such clauses and will strictly construe them against the benefited party.
 Id. at 923.

 It remains unclear whether a clause that exculpates intentional misconduct voids the entire exculpatory clause, or only the portion that attempts to exculpate intentional misconduct.
 Compare Nimis v.
 St. Paul Turners, 521 N.W.2d 54, 57-58 (Minn.
 Ct.
 App.
 1994) (voiding entire exculpatory clause that released all claims by negligence “or otherwise”), with Ball v.
 Waldoch Sports, Inc., No. C0-03-227, 2003 WL 22039946, at *5 (Minn.
 Ct.
 App.
 Sept.
 2, 2003) (invalidating only the disputed portion of the exculpatory clause), with Scoreboard Sportswear, Inc. v.
 WelshCo, LLC, No. A09-0038, 2009 WL 2852886 (Minn.
 Ct.
 App.
 Sept.
 8, 2009) (enforcing exculpatory clause even though it included “or otherwise” language, finding that such language did not create an ambiguity as to whether provision released party for intentional acts).